IkarosKurtz/DDLC-Worlds-Apart/README.md

 ## Technology

-At the core of DDLC AI is a Generative Agent, inspired by cutting-edge research from Google and Stanford University.
+At the core of DDLC Worlds Apart is a Generative Agent, inspired by cutting-edge research from Google and Stanford University.
 Powering these interactions is ChatGPT, specifically the `gpt-3.5-turbo` variant, boasting 175 billion parameters.

 📄 [Generative Agents: Interactive Simulacra of Human Behavior](https://arxiv.org/pdf/2304.03442.pdf)